maxmushkin/connectthedots/Simulator/readme.md

 ### Device Id ###

-If you are deploying an Azure Smart Building infrastructure as outlined in [], in addition to the IoTHub connection string, you optionally can enter the Connection String to the SQL Azure database where telemetry data will be saved.
+If you are deploying an Azure Smart Building infrastructure as outlined in the simulator's parent project, in addition to the IoTHub connection string, you optionally can enter the Connection String to the SQL Azure database where telemetry data will be saved.
 When Get IoTHub Devices button is pressed the simulator will connect to the IoTHub and download list of devices associated with it, as before.
 However, the simulator will also retrieve a list of known GatewayNames, DeviceNames, ObjectTypes, and Instances, and populate the corresponding